 Hood strawberries hail from that nirvana of all things berry: Oregon.
 They have a short season of just a few weeks, so get them if you can.
 This strawberry is the standard for use in premium ice cream in the Pacific Northwest.
 The plant has large, bright, glossy red fruit that turns dark when fully ripe.
 These strawberries have a sweet flavor and excellent fruit quality and are great to use in preserves and jams.

 Rosa Linda strawberries are a medium-size berry with a bright red color all the way through the fruit.
 The plant produces high yields early in the season of full-bodied flavorful and aromatic fruit, and smaller berries later in the season.
 It is a cultivar that originated in Florida and was named for the berry's pleasant aroma.

 Seascapes are bright red, perfectly "strawberry" shaped, with a symmetric, medium to long conical berry and glossy finish.
 Seascapes are a favorite at roadside stands and farmer’s markets because they aren't overly sweet.
 The plant produces two crops—one in the spring and the other in the fall—and does well in hot and dry climates.

 Sweet Charlie strawberries are orange-red on the outside and orange streaked with white in the inside.
 They have a distinctly sweet flavor due to a high sugar-to-acid ratio.
-These berries are medium-sized and very flavorful.
+These berries are medium-size and very flavorful.
 Plants are vigorous, highly productive, and well-adapted to southern gardens.